orivusenterprise/orivusjs/README.md

 OrivusJS is designed around those constraints — not as an afterthought, but as a foundational concept.

 ### 3. **End-to-End Type Safety**
-The entire stack — DB → Service → Router — is fully typed:
+The entire stack — DB → Service → Router → UI — is fully typed:

 - Prisma
 - Zod
 - tRPC
+- React / Tailwind

 LLMs understand types, and types guide them to produce better, safer code.

-### 4. **Zero Boilerplate for 90% of CRUD**
-You never write:

-- routers
-- services
-- DTOs
-- validation schemas
-- database models
-- integration tests

-OrivusJS generates all of them with perfect consistency.
+### 4. **Smart Merge Protection** (New in v0.5)
+Modify generated code with confidence.
+OrivusJS uses **checksum-based collision detection**:
+- ✅ **Safe Updates**: Regenerating a module *updates* the file if you haven't touched it.
+- 🛡️ **Conflict Protection**: If you modified a file manually, OrivusJS detects it and saves the new version as `.new`, preserving your work.

 ---